hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

     ```
     protx_revoke \"proTxHash\" (\"operatorKey\" reason)\n"

     Creates and sends a ProUpRevTx to the network.
-This will revoke the operator key of the masternode and
+This will revoke the operator key of the gamemaster and
     put it into the PoSe-banned state.
-It will also set the service field of the masternode
+It will also set the service field of the gamemaster
     to zero.
 Use this in case your operator key got compromised or you want to stop providing your service
-    to the masternode owner.
+    to the gamemaster owner.

     Arguments:
     1. "proTxHash"    (string, required) The hash of the initial ProRegTx.
     2. "operatorKey"  (string, optional) The operator BLS private key associated with the registered operator public key.
                          If not specified, or set to an empty string, then this command must be performed on the active
-                         masternode with the corresponding operator key.
+                         gamemaster with the corresponding operator key.
-    3 reason          (numeric, optional) The reason for masternode service revocation.
+    3 reason          (numeric, optional) The reason for gamemaster service revocation.
 Default: 0.
                          0=not_specified, 1=service_termination, 2=compromised_keys, 3=keys_change.

     Result: